 The push-to-web method is comparatively new in the field of survey research and, as yet, relatively little is known about key determinants of push-to-web survey response rates.
-However, it appears that they vary with numerous factors including incentive level, letter wording/layout, reminder regime, survey subject matter and, possibly, survey sponsor.10
+However, it appears that they vary with numerous factors including incentive level, letter wording/layout, reminder regime, survey subject matter and, possibly, survey sponsor.13

 It is generally regarded as particularly important for push-to-web surveys to include an alternative response mode in later reminders.
-It is known that a significant proportion of the population (just over 10% of households in Great Britain) do not11 have access to the internet and some respondents more willing to respond by paper questionnaire than online.
+It is known that a significant proportion of the population (just over 10% of households in Great Britain) do not14 have access to the internet and some respondents are more willing to respond by paper questionnaire than online.
 Furthermore, there is evidence from the US indicating that inclusion of a postal survey element in a push-to-web survey reduces non-response bias.
 In light of the above, a paper questionnaire is sent to respondents at the third reminder stage in the hope that it will increase response rate and reduce non-response bias.

-However, it should be noted that overall response rates are generally lower in online surveys than postal only surveys12, and available evidence indicates that this applies also to push-to-web surveys even when mail questionnaires are included in later reminders.
+However, it should be noted that overall response rates are generally lower in online surveys than postal only surveys15, and available evidence indicates that this applies also to push-to-web surveys even when mail questionnaires are included in later reminders.

-It is worth mentioning experiments were carried out in Year 4 to improve the response rates.
+It is worth mentioning experiments were carried out in Year 5 to improve the response rates.
+These experiments are documented in more detail later in this document.
 While none of these had a significant impact on the response rates, they did impact it slightly.
 This may account for some of the variation seen in response rate.